tfabris/BlueGigaEmpeg/README.md

 Technical data (developers only)
 ==============================================================================
-All sections below are for reference, and should not be needed by end-users of the BlueGigaEmpeg module unless performing repairs or other maintenance.
+All sections below are for developer reference, and should not be needed by end-users of the BlueGigaEmpeg module unless performing repairs or other maintenance.

 Bluetooth Chip Firmware Upgrade